 To make sustainable change in our life, we need a process, a community, a focus on the solution, and God’s transformation.
 The purpose of RESTORE is to create a place for groups that provide a process and hope-filled space to examine our lives and experience sustainable changes through God’s grace.

-Groups meet Wednesday evenings at 6:30 throughout the year.
+Groups meet Wednesdays at 6:30pm throughout the year.

 JOURNEY TO FREEDOM is the core group offered but each eight week session has a variety of options for personal healing, restoration, and growth.